Claire Pimparé

 Claire Pimparé (born August 22, 1952) is a Canadian actress.
 She is best known for her longtime television role as Passe-Carreau in the children's television series Passe-Partout, and her role as Gabrielle in the film Yesterday, for which she garnered a Genie Award nomination as Best Actress at the 1st Genie Awards.

 In 1986, she hosted Mon corps, c'est mon corps, a television special produced by Télé-Québec and the National Film Board to educate children on how to protect themselves against child sexual abuse.

-She also had supporting roles in the films Ticket to Heaven and Mario, and the television series Marisol and La galère.
+She also had supporting roles in the films The Apparition (L'Apparition), Ticket to Heaven, Mario and Love Me (Love-moi), and the television series Marisol and La galère.

+Her son Dominic James is a filmmaker.